 Before we get to the specific questions surrounding eating in the dining room, it’s important to have a general overview of what to expect.

 Each night, the cruise line will have dinner served in the main dining room(s) on the ship.
 Depending on your cruise line and your specific cruise, you’ll be assigned a dining room and/or a time to eat.
-(Some cruise lines let you whenever and wherever you want, others assign a dining room and a meal time.)
+(Some cruise lines let you whenever and wherever you want, others assign a room and a meal time.)

 In short, eating in the dining room is designed to be a full meal experience — not just a spot to grab a quick bite.
 It serves as a nice cap on the day before you head out to enjoy the evening around the ship.